suphanatwong/pyEpiDisplay/README.md

 Mac:
 ```
-# please install in any environmen with Python and pip, otherwise create a new conda environment:
+# please install in any environment with Python and pip, otherwise create a new conda environment:
 conda create -n [a_funky_name] python
 conda activate [a_funky_name]
 # then run: